5 Reasons To Vacation in Rocky Point, Mexico

 Variety of Activities

-There are so many great activities that you’ll never get bored when you’re in Rocky Point, Mexico, while there on spring break.
+There are so many great activities that you’ll never get bored when you’re in Rocky Point, Mexico.
 Whether you like to relax by the pool and read a magazine, spend time at the beach, go horseback riding, play a round of golf, go fishing or boating, or play tennis, there will be something for you to enjoy.

 Besides swimming, snorkeling, whale watching, and fishing in the Sea of Cortez, you can explore the area on horseback or by bicycle.
 Between Sandy Beach and Cholla Bay are large sand dunes where you can go sandboarding and ATV riding.